NCTraCSIDSci/n3c-longcovid/README.md

 ## Notes
 This repository is continually updated for clarity in response to feedback.
 However, all code will remain public.

-For full transparency, we include what the respository looked like at the time of journal submission.
-Thus, the First release is the version of the repository that existed at the time of submission.
+For full transparency, we include the state of the repository at the time of submission.
+Release [Publication code v1.0.0](https://github.com/NCTraCSIDSci/n3c-longcovid/releases/tag/paper) is the version of the repository that existed at the time of submission.
 This release is archived on Zenodo:

 [![DOI](https://zenodo.org/badge/436320191.svg)](https://zenodo.org/badge/latestdoi/436320191)